junegunn/limelight.vim/README.md

 - `Limelight!!
 [0.0 ~ 1.0]`
     - Toggle Limelight

+You can also invoke `:Limelight` for a visual range.

 ### Options

 For some color schemes, Limelight may not be able to calculate the color for